-In order for the battery to be inserted, the key (5) must be inserted into the lock (6) and the lock must be open.
+In order for the battery pack to be inserted, the key A5 must be inserted into the lock A6 and the lock must be unlocked.

-To insert the standard battery (8), place it onto the contacts on the lower holder (9) on the eBike (the battery can be tilted towards the frame by up to 7°).
-Tilt it into the upper holder (7) as far as possible.
+To insert the standard battery pack A8, place it with the contacts on the lower holder A9 on the eBike (the battery pack can be inclined up to 7° to the frame).
+Tilt it into the upper holder A7 until it engages.